pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## Deploying the styleguide

-The staging styleguide deploys automatically when your changes are merged into master on github and all the tests go green on CI.
+The staging styleguide deploys automatically when your changes are merged into development on github and all the tests go green on CI.
 The production styleguide deploys as part of the release process (see below).

 ## New components

 Once we merge in a PR, it is our responsibility to properly publish new components.

-1. Ensure that there is an appropriate example in the README, and that all dependencies are listed in the component's `package.json`
+1. Ensure that all dependencies are listed in the component's `package.json`
-3. Ensure that there is an example in the styleguide
+2. Ensure that there is an example in the styleguide
-1. It can be helpful to set the version number in the `package.json` files to `0.0.1` so there is room to fix any errors after first publishing the module
+3. It can be helpful to set the version number in the `package.json` files to `0.0.1` so there is room to fix any errors after first publishing the module
-6. Publish the module to NPM (see below)
+4. Publish the module to NPM (see below)
 5. Add the newly published component as a dependency in the top-level `package.json`.
-q.
-Add new css modules as dependencies to the `all` css component.
+6. Add new css modules as dependencies to the `all` css component.
-8. Require/export any new react components in `library/src/pivotal-ui/javascripts/components.js`.
+7. Require/export any new react components in `library/src/pivotal-ui/javascripts/components.js`.

 ### Publishing new modules